Dog-Friendly Mexico: Travelling in Mexico with a Dog

 Sightseeing in Mexico with a Dog

 The options for sightseeing with a dog in Mexico are somewhat limited.
-For starters, dogs are not allowed at any of the many archeological sites across Mexico, despite the many stray dogs that you see around many sites.
+For starters, dogs are not allowed at any of the many archeological sites across Mexico, despite the numerous stray dogs that you spot at most sites.

 Uxmal Archaelogical Site